 -

-Preparation of the cassava: Peel, then finely grate the cassava.
+Preparing the cassava: Peel and then finely grate the cassava.
 Squeeze the grated cassava to remove excess moisture.

 -

-Mix ingredients: In a large bowl, mix the grated cassava with the coconut milk, sugar, eggs, cinnamon, salt and lemon zest, if using.
-Stir well until you obtain a homogeneous mixture.
+Mix the ingredients: In a large bowl, combine the grated cassava with the coconut milk, sugar, eggs, cinnamon, salt, and lemon zest, if using.
+Stir well until smooth.

 -

-Preparing the mold: Preheat your oven to 180°C. Butter a rectangular or round mold, then pour the pudding mixture into it.
-Make sure the surface is smoothed using a spatula.
+Preparing the mold: Preheat your oven to 180°C (350°F).
+Butter a rectangular or round mold, then pour in the pudding mixture.
+Make sure the surface is smooth with a spatula.

 -

-Cooking: Bake the pudding for 45 minutes, or until the top is lightly browned and the center is set.
-To check doneness, insert the tip of a knife into the center of the pudding; it should come out clean.
+Baking: Bake the pudding in the oven for 45 minutes, or until the top is lightly golden and the center is set.
+To check for doneness, insert the tip of a knife into the center of the pudding; it should come out clean.

 -

-Cooling and serving: Allow the pudding to cool completely before removing from the mold and serving.
+Cooling and serving: Allow the pudding to cool completely before unmolding and serving.
 This dessert can be enjoyed at room temperature or slightly chilled.
 You can also sprinkle a little extra cinnamon on top before serving.

 Note

-The lemon zest is optional, but it brings a note of freshness that contrasts well with the richness of the coconut milk.
+Lemon zest is optional, but it adds a touch of freshness that contrasts nicely with the richness of the coconut milk.